 Our BSc (Hons) Games Development degree offers a broad range of topics across the games development spectrum including programming, 3D modelling, animation and the theory of computer games.
 In the final year, the programme enables students to select modules to further develop their preferred specialisms in the subject.

-Our department also has a strand in business computing - the BSc (Hons) Information Management Systems provides students with the skills to make strategic management decisions in the computing profession.
+Our department also has a postgraduate strand in business computing - the MSc (Hons) Information Management Systems provides students with the skills to make strategic management decisions in the computing profession.
 We incorporate PRINCE2 project management and Management of Risk methodologies, which sit alongside our degree programmes.

 Our degrees are currently awaiting BCS accreditation, which will ensure students have the right skills for a career in the computing profession.
 Students also have the opportunity of employment in the Informatics Centre, where they can develop website and mobile applications for a wide range of businesses.